 The journey of life in my youth

-In my life, I remember I missed 2 chances of telling the story of my life’s journey.
-Once, it was a blogging contest in which I didn’t have time to properly compete, but I promised the organizer of the contest, a well respected Romanian blogger, I will think about it and write.
-Another time, I was invited to tell the story of my life in a 15 minutes speech from a transgenerational perspective and I hesitated.
+In my life, I remember I missed 2 chances to tell the story of my life’s journey.
+Once, it was a blogging contest in which I didn’t have time to properly compete, but I promised the organizer of the contest, a well-respected Romanian blogger, I would think about it and write.
+Another time, I was invited to tell the story of my life in a 15 minutes speech from a transgenerational perspective, and I hesitated.

 I now have more.
-I have put together everything I have learned through the study of communication sciences, economy, psychology and personal development and everything in my experience, knowledge and practice.
-Thus, I like to think I have discovered the solutions to living a full life, a life worth living and satisfy your values, whichever they might be.
+I have put together everything I have learned through studying communication sciences, economy, psychology, personal development, and everything in my experience, knowledge, and practice.
+Thus, I have discovered the solutions to living a whole life, a life worth living, and satisfying your values, whichever they might be.

-In the end, looking upon the steps I found, I must admit it shouldn’t be too much of a surprise.
-Given the theoretical knowledge I had even in, let’s say, 2007, I could have written generally, this series of articles that I’m beginning today.
-Unfortunately, it would have been without the tools, the words and the precision I now have after working myself with these tools and with different clients, assisting them in major breakthroughs.
+Looking at the steps I found, I must admit it shouldn’t be too much of a surprise.
+Given the theoretical knowledge I had even in, let’s say, 2007, I could have generally written this series of articles I’m beginning today.
+But, unfortunately, it would have been without the tools, the words, and the precision I now have after working myself with these tools and with different clients, assisting them in significant breakthroughs.

 The limiting beliefs of others